dfelinto/blender-manual/rigging/armatures/visualization.rst

    :width: 300px
    :figwidth: 300px

-   The same armature in Pose mode…
+   The same armature in Pose mode...

 Note that:

 - These shapes will never be rendered - like any bone, they are only visible in 3D views.
-- Even if any type of object seems to be accepted by the :guilabel:`OB` field (meshes, curves, even metas…), only meshes really work - all other types just make the bone invisible; nothing is drawn…
+- Even if any type of object seems to be accepted by the :guilabel:`OB` field (meshes, curves, even metas...), only meshes really work - all other types just make the bone invisible; nothing is drawn...
 - The center of the shape object will be at the *root of the bone* (see the :doc:`bone page <rigging/armatures/bones>` for root/tip).
-- The object properties of the shape are ignored (i.e. if you make a parallelepiped out of a cube by modifying its dimensions in :guilabel:`Object` mode, you'll still have a cube shaped bone…).
+- The object properties of the shape are ignored (i.e. if you make a parallelepiped out of a cube by modifying its dimensions in :guilabel:`Object` mode, you'll still have a cube shaped bone...).
 - The "along bone" axis is the Y one, and the shape object is always scaled so that one Blender Unit stretches along the whole bone length.
 - If you need to remove the custom shape of the bone, just right click in the :guilabel:`Custom Shape` field and select :guilabel:`Reset to default value` in the popup menu.